3Dean/studio10bwebsite2025/README.md

 ## 📱 Pages

-- **Home** - Introduction to Studio hob with hero, featured project and grid of projects
+- **Home** - Introduction to Studio 10b with hero, featured project and grid of projects
 - **Projects** - Filterable grid of all projects
 - **Project Detail** - Detailed view of individual projects with gallery
 - **About** - Information about the studio and team